Framartin/dixio/README.md

 KISS implementation of famous board game Dixit in Python with Flask-SocketIO

+> Created with love and care during the COVID-19 pandemic to be able to play with family and friends 😷💌🏩

 ## Features

 - **KISS**: no account, no lobby, no password.
 Just share your game link to your friends
 - Support multiple games from same browser
+- No database, no flat-file, the current games are loaded on RAM.

 ## Limitations